 Consumer digital rights advocates have rejected media companies’ call to preserve their exemption to privacy law, arguing that commercial interests should not be prioritized over public interest.
-The Australia Institute’s Centre for Responsible Technology’s director, Peter Lewis, stated that it was “disappointing” that the Right to Know coalition, which was formed to safeguard journalists and whistleblowers, was now being employed to advance Big Media’s business objectives at the expense of the public they claim to serve.
+The Australian Institute’s Centre for Responsible Technology’s director, Peter Lewis, stated that it was “disappointing” that the Right to Know coalition, which was formed to safeguard journalists and whistleblowers, was now being employed to advance Big Media’s business objectives at the expense of the public they claim to serve.

 The attorney general’s department has suggested creating a right to sue for severe invasions of privacy and reducing the journalism exemption to privacy law.
 This would necessitate media companies to secure and destroy private information and notify affected individuals under the notifiable data breaches scheme.
 On Monday, the Right to Know coalition, which includes the Guardian, News Corp, Nine, AAP, Free TV Australia, the media union, and public broadcasters the ABC and SBS, dismissed the proposal, warning that it would undermine press freedom.